hteumeuleu/caniemail/_features/html-select.md

 }
 notes: ""
 notes_by_num: {
-  "1": "If the email is shorter than the viewport it works, otherwise the screen goes blank when the select is in focus" }
+  "1": "Buggy.
+Works if the email is shorter than the viewport.
+Otherwise the screen goes blank when the `<select>`.` is in focus"
+}
 ---